-- Units must be placed in existing homes; new construction is excluded.
+- Ductless heat pumps must be placed in existing homes; new construction is excluded.

 - Find a participating local contractor here.